memsql/memsql-perf-tools/docs/03_kernel.md

 ================================================================================

 Here are some notes on the kernel with regards to tracing.
 Currently, there are only my notes on the scheduler and some info on locks.
+They are derived from the 4.7 sources.

 Scheduler
 --------------------------------------------------------------------------------

+This section concerns the Completely Fair Scheduler (CFS) structure in 4.7.
 A `sched_entity` or scheduler entity is a unit of scheduling which can be larger than a task; for instance, it may make sense to group together a group of tasks which are part of a compilation process, or all the processes of a single user.
 This is accomplished by the `sched_entity` abstraction.

-A `sched_entity` can also simply wrap a single task: see `fair.c:entity_is_task(se)` which just checks if the `sched_entity` has a rq.
+A `sched_entity` can also simply wrap a single task: see `fair.c:entity_is_task(se)` which just checks if the `sched_entity` has a `rq`.

 `sched_entity` has a field *`prev_sum_exec_runtime`*: "used for storing the previous run time of a process.
 When it is taken off the CPU, *`sum_exec_runtime`* is copied into this variable.
 The information will be later used by the scheduler.
 Note, that `sum_exec_runtime` is not reset."
 [1].

+### Important Function Pointers in the Sched Class Struct

 `kernel/sched/fair.c` defines `fair_sched_class` with all the high-level important function pointers.
 Ishkov's [1] definitions are taken from [2].